Frequently Asked Questions

 This may well be the number one question we get asked at Vets Helping Heroes.
 We are a fund raising orgainization only and have nothing to do with the application process at the programs through which we sponsor dogs.
 Please download our fact sheet to learn more about what type of dog is best for you and how you can get started on your search.
 We've included a list of programs we can recommend but your search need not be limited to that list.
 There are countless training programs all over the country.
 Keep in mind, the right program for you does not have to be located close to you.
 This is a very important decision and location should not be the primary consideration.

-To jump straight to a few of the programs we support please visit Southeastern Guide Dogs, K9 Navigators, Freedom Service Dogs and Companions for Heroes or search for a program.
+To jump straight to a few of the programs we support please visit Southeastern Guide Dogs, K9 Navigators and Freedom Service Dogs or search for a program.
 There are more links available on our links page.
 MOST IMPORTANTLY: DO YOUR HOMEWORK TO FIND THE RIGHT PROGRAM FOR YOU AND MAKE SURE THEY ARE REPUTABLE!

 I would like to donate a dog (or dogs) to a veteran.
 What should I do?